 American Research Group, Inc.

-Of the 42% of Americans saying they approve of the way Biden is handling his job as president, 65% say they expect the national economy will be better a year from now.
-Of the 53% saying they disapprove of the way Biden his handling his job as president, 46% say they expect the national economy will be worse a year from now.
+Of the 44% of Americans saying they approve of the way Biden is handling his job as president, 57% say they expect the national economy will be better a year from now.
+Of the 49% saying they disapprove of the way Biden his handling his job as president, 39% say they expect the national economy will be worse a year from now and 22% are undecided.

 Biden job approval Approve Disapprove Undecided